leomanfree/Creative_Fork_FastAI_LearnSprint/README.md

 > How far can we stretch the meaning of “learning” — with and beyond AI?

 DM me if you're exploring the same questions.

+🔮 Alchemical Symbols Classifier – Bonus Remix

+As part of the FastAI Learnathon @ Network School, I challenged myself to ship a bonus model — weird, symbolic, and fast.

+**A classifier of alchemical glyphs.**
+Trained on a small handcrafted dataset representing key archetypal elements and classical substances.

+📂 Dataset
+Originally, I tried to render Unicode alchemical symbols using Python + PIL — but the Unicode-to-font rendering was **pretty buggy** (some glyphs wouldn’t display or save properly).

+So I pivoted:
+→ I manually built a tiny dataset with simple clean images representing:

+- 🌬 Air
+- 🔥 Fire
+- 💧 Water
+- 🌍 Earth
+- 🜚 Gold
+- 🜛 Silver
+- 🜔 Salt
+- 🜍 Sulfur
+- ☿ Mercury

+🧠 Goal
+Test the FastAI pipeline on abstract/symbolic concepts.
+Play with minimal data.
+Ship something weird.
+Earn 🍕.

+🛠️ Tech Stack

+- Custom image dataset (hand-curated)
+- Fast.ai `DataBlock` and `cnn_learner`
+- Trained with ResNet-18 and `learn.fine_tune(4)`
+- Ran predictions on single-symbol test images

+📈 Results
+Even with very limited data, model reached solid accuracy due to class clarity.
+The real win: remixing the pipeline, debugging hard font issues, and shipping.

+📁 Notebook
+See: `day3_alchemy_classifier.ipynb`

+---

+🙏 Thanks to the Learnathon for the permission to explore.

+🧘‍♂️ *“Your notebook is your temple.
+Your output is your offering.”*

+#fastai #learnathon #symbolicML #alchemy #creativefork